openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6010-logical-networks.rst

   NIC.
 This is not a requirement, but it simplifies external access to OpenStack Dashboard and public OpenStack API endpoints.

-Storage Network
+Storage network (Storage Replication)

   Part of a cluster's internal network.
-  It is used to separate storage traffic
-  (Swift, Ceph, iSCSI, etc.)
-  from other types of internal communications in the cluster.
-  The Storage network is usually on a separate VLAN or interface, isolated from all other communication.
+  It carries replication traffic from Ceph or Swift.
+  Ceph public traffic is dispatched through br-mgmt bridge (Management network).

 Management network

-  Also part of a cluster's internal network.
+  Part of the cluster's internal network.
+  It is used to put tagged VLAN traffic from private tenant networks on physical NIC interfaces.
+  This network can also be used for serving iSCSI protocol exchanges between Compute and Storage nodes.
+  As to the Management,
-  It serves all other internal communications, including database queries, AMQP messaging, high availability services).
+  it serves for all other internal communications, including database queries, AMQP messaging, high availability services).

-Private Network (Fixed network)
+Private network (Fixed network)

   The private network facilitates communication between each tenant's VMs.
   Private network address spaces